King’s High, Warwick

 KING’S HIGH, WARWICK

-A high-achieving UK independent day school in the heart of historic Warwick for girls aged 11 – 18, on the cusp of a landmark move into a stunning new state-of-the-art spacious, green campus with Warwick Prep and Warwick School with world-class facilities.
-Shortlisted for 3 Tes Independent Schools Awards in 2018, including Well-Being Initiative of the Year, it has been chosen as The Sunday Times’ West Midlands Independent Secondary School of the Year, 2019.
+A top independent girls’ senior school in historic Warwick, on the cusp of a landmark move into a stunning new state-of-the-art spacious, green campus with Warwick Prep and Warwick School with amazing facilities, including a super-cool 6th form, a can-do ethos and excellent results.
+Shortlisted for 3 Tes Independent Schools Awards in 2018, including Well-Being Initiative of the Year, it is The Sunday Times’ West Midlands Independent Secondary School of the Year, 2019.

 King’s High was founded in 1879.
 Situated on the top of quaint Smith Street next to the town’s East Gate slap bang in the centre of Warwick in the beautiful Grade II listed 17th Century Landor House with its elegant blue front door.
 It was once the home of English writer and poet Walter Savage Landor (1775 – 1864), a close friend of Charles Dickens and inspiration for Lawrence Boythorn in Bleak House.
 The school sits on a street of independent shops and restaurants, with its main sports hall and extensive playing fields on the outskirts of town.

 There’s an intake of around 650 girls from surrounding areas.
 King’s High is proud of its reputation for academic excellence, ranked 29th nationally of girls’ independent schools at GCSE.
 King’s girls go on to Oxbridge and Russell Group universities, the LSE, Medical and Vet schools, Art Foundations, RADA, LAMDA, overseas universities, Apprenticeships – and unusually (a first for King’s) the National Centre for Circus Arts.